-LISTSERV Maestro can use the external database to store its own systems data as well as to select recipient lists from database tables and drop-in content elements.
+LISTSERV Maestro can use the external database to store its own system data as well as to select recipient lists from database tables and drop-in content elements.
 LISTSERV Maestro can connect to several databases in this way.
 Supported databases are:

-- Oracle® 8i, Oracle® 9i and compatible versions

-- DB2® V7.2 and compatible versions

-- MySQLTM 3.23.42 and compatible versions

-- SQL® Server 7.0 and 2000
+- Oracle® 8i, Oracle® 9i and compatible versions - DB2® V7.2 and compatible versions - MySQL® 4.x and compatible versions, as well as 3.23.42 and later 3.23x builds - SQL® Server 7.0 and 2000

-The three LISTSERV Maestro components, the two external components, and the optional (for Windows installations) database may be installed on any combination of hosts, from one single host shared by all components to six dedicated hosts, one for each component.
+The three LISTSERV Maestro components, the two external components, and the optional external database may be installed on any combination of hosts, from one single host shared by all components to six dedicated hosts, one for each component.
 If different components are installed on separate servers, it is not necessary that all of the servers have the same operating system.
 It is possible to install the Maestro User Interface and Administration Hub components on a Windows server and at the same time the Maestro Tracker component on a Linux server (or other combinations).
 For more information on host restrictions, installing LISTSERV Maestro, and starting and stopping the LISTSERV Maestro service, see the LISTSERV Maestro Installation Manual.